 Q: I had womb cancer treatment last year and am due to have a check-up appointment.
 Will this go ahead?

-A: Most oncology (cancer) follow-up appointments are currently being done over the phone rather than face-to-face, unless an examination is required.
+A: Most oncology (cancer) follow-up appointments are currently being done over the phone or video call rather than face-to-face, unless an examination is required.
 Your team is still there for you if you need to talk to them, and actively encourage you to phone and ask any questions you may have.
 We know this isn’t the same as a face-to-face appointment, and appreciate that extra support might be needed from your CNS or our Ask Eve service around the time of your postponed check-up.